Revision Knee Replacements

 Why should I have my revision knee replacement done at ROC?

-At ROC, we have the most comprehensive team of expert knee surgeons in northern Nevada.
+At ROC, we have the most comprehensive team of expert knee surgeons in northern Nevada, including five fellowship trained subspecialists with backgrounds from prestigious programs including the Mayo Clinic, Harvard, Rush, Duke, OrthoCarolina, and UCSF.
 This allows us to provide our patients with expert care, from non-operative treatments to revision of even the most complex cases.
 Our surgeons’ experience and dedicated focus allows them to combine cutting edge technology with tried and true principles to give patients the best chance at an excellent outcome.
 If you think you may need a revision knee replacement, contact us to schedule a consultation.